We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 The Spruce / Emily Teel

-A composter or compost bin makes it easy to turn your kitchen scraps into a nutritious soil additive to help your garden thrive.
-It's also a relatively simple way to help reduce landfill waste.
+A composter or compost bin makes it easy to turn kitchen scraps into nutritious soil additives that help your garden thrive.
+It's also a relatively simple way to reduce landfill waste.

 We found that tumbling compost bins or barrels are a great option if you want a dedicated outdoor space to create compost for your garden.
 We especially like options that can be rotated easily or have different areas (chambers) so you can have different stages of compost: compost in progress or compost that's ready to use.

-On the other hand, we think countertop bins are great for collecting food scraps while you are cooking or to start compost in a small apartment.
+On the other hand, we think countertop compost bins are great for collecting food scraps while you are cooking or for composting in a small apartment.
 The best options don't create a strong odor and can be stylish additions to your kitchen decor.
 They are also portable enough to bring to an outdoor composter in your yard, to your garden, or to a curbside bin that your town collects.

 What We Like